ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 <img class="boxshadow no-max-height" src=https://user-images.githubusercontent.com/47274066/103476508-7d7e2780-4dae-11eb-86c9-c099a08f1314.png>

-Ragdoll requires a licence per seat in order to run.
+Each instance of Ragdoll requires an individual licence.

 Activation requires a `Product Key` which you get by either [purchasing a licence](https://ragdolldynamics.com/pricing) or by being really awesome.

 <br>

-### FAQ
+## FAQ

 Let's dive into specifics.